 Group has invested a total of NOK 15 billion in VimpelCom and has received a total of NOK 20 billion in dividends.
-The market value of Telenor's ownership stake in VimpelCom is approximately NOK 16.7 billion as of 31 December 2015.
+The market value of Telenor's ownership stake in as of 31 December 2015.

 On 5 October 2015, Telenor Group announced its intention to divest all its shares in VimpelCom.
 Telenor Group will explore options to divest its shares in VimpelCom, and will seek to find the best solution for Telenor and its shareholders.
 A timeframe for divestment has not been set.